 Note: PDF files open in a new window/tab.

 - Cover crops improve soil quality and nutrition.
-Cover cropping in home vegetable gardens describes what crops to plant and when and how to plant them.
+Cover cropping in home vegetable gardens (PDF) describes what crops to plant and when and how to plant them.

 - See the pH meters (PDF, 449Kb) tested by Sacramento County UC Cooperative Extension Farm Advisor Chuck Ingels and Master Gardeners.
 Numbers 3 and 7 were the most accurate.